Browse I Ching Hexagrams

 The 64 Hexagrams

 of the I Ching

 38: Diverging Interests

-If opposition has its roots in issues of principle, you must hold to your integrity and individuality.
-And avoid becoming involved with vulgar or base people who do not share your values.
-With both people and companies, one measure of stature is the quality of the competition.
+If opposition has its roots in issues of principle, you must hold on to your integrity and individuality.
+Let go of vulgar or self-absorbed people who do not share your values.
+With both people and companies, one measure of stature is the quality of one’s competition.

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!